DataDog/integrations-core/redisdb/README.md

 See [Tracing Kubernetes Applications][14] and the [Kubernetes Daemon Setup][15] for a complete list of available environment variables and configuration.

-Then, [instrument your application container that makes requests to Redis][7] and set `DD_AGENT_HOST` to the name of your Agent container.
+Then, [instrument your application container that makes requests to Redis][7].

 <!-- xxz tab xxx -->
 <!-- xxx tab "ECS" xxx -->